Ever hear a great tune by one of your favourite musicians without realising they are covering someone else’s song?

 The song first appeared on an album by a band called Moloch in 1969, the same year that Freddie King appeared at the 1969 Texas pop festival alongside Led Zeppelin.

 Freddie King had enjoyed pop success with his instrumental “Hide Away” some years earlier in 1961.*** However, as a result of his appearance at the festival, King enjoyed an upturn in his popularity.
-He signed to Leon Russell’s new label, Shelter Records and in 1971 King recorded the album “Getting Ready” at Chess Studios in Chicago alongside Russell on piano.
+He signed to Leon Russell’s new label, Shelter Records and in 1971 King released the album “Getting Ready”, recorded the previous year at Chess Studios in Chicago alongside Russell on piano.

 “Getting Ready” includes such blues classics as “Five Long Years” (more recently covered by that other King, B.B. and by Buddy Guy on the excellent “Damn Right, I’ve Got the Blues”), the Jimmy Rodgers classic “Walking By Myself” plus – crucially – Nix’s new-ish song “Going Down”.
-Although not released as a single, Freddie King’s version of the song became the definitive one.
+Freddie King’s version of the song became the definitive one.
 The album, and two that followed were critical successes and a new audience discovered King as he toured with Eric Clapton.